LevanSamadashvili/compiler/README.md

 ```
 ## Notes
 - Compiler doesn't support many things, such as string/character literals, global variables, ++/-- operators and many more.
-- Also, it is little bit buggy if you use many "->" operators together, there might be some other bugs too.
+- Also, it is a little bit buggy if you use many "->" operators together, there might be some other bugs too.
 - There's no type-casting.

 ## Available C symbols